 Mayonnaise isn’t always just a simple sauce.
 At times, it can be rather complex, incorporating many different ingredients and flavors.
 And perhaps the most popular added flavor to mayo is garlic.

 While regular mayo is relatively harmless to your pup in small quantities, adding garlic to the mix can start to make the mixture toxic.
-Garlic and other members of the onion family contain a chemical compound known as thiosulfate which is highly toxic dogs in larger amounts.
+Garlic and other members of the onion family contain chemical compounds known as thiosulfates and disulfides that are highly toxic to dogs depending on the amounts.
 So, be sure to keep your pooch away from mayo that has been seasoned with anything relating to garlic.

 What to Do When Your Dog Has Eaten Too Much Fat

 If you feel that you have started to incorporate too much fat into your dog’s diet, it’s not too late to correct the issue.
 You can always consult with your vet and swap over to great low-fat dog food.
 But remember, fat content and requirements in food vary a lot, depending on the age, health, and level of activity of your dog, and should not be changed without consulting a professional, either a canine nutritionist or a vet, as lack of fat in the diet is also not good.

 There are so many different great options to choose from.
 We recommend picking up something like Evanger’s Low Fat Vegetarian Dinner Canned Dog Food or Wellness CORE Grain-Free Reduced Fat Dry Dog Food as a kibble option.
 These are great, healthy choices if you’re looking to boost your pup’s health.